WeCanCodeIT/acquisitions-inc-ecom/README.md

-Adding README files is fun.
+This is our workshop project.